Villaba

-Villaba (IPA: [vɪ'ʎabɐ]), officially the Municipality of Villaba (Lungsod sa Villaba; Bungto han Villaba; Bayan ng Villaba), is a 3rd class municipality in the province of Leyte, Philippines.
+Villaba (IPA: [vɪ'ʎabɐ]), officially the Municipality of Villaba (Lungsod sa Villaba; Bungto han Villaba; Bayan ng Villaba), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 42,859 people.

+Villaba is a coastal municipality in the province of Leyte.
+The municipality covers a land area of 150.31 square kilometers (58.04 square miles), accounting for 2.37% of Leyte's total area.
+According to the 2020 Census, its population was 42,859, representing 2.41% of Leyte's total population and 0.94% of the entire Eastern Visayas region.
+This results in a population density of 285 inhabitants per square kilometer (738 inhabitants per square mile).